Planning your trip to Olympic? Check out our Top 10 Tips to Plan Like A Park Ranger

 The Hoh Rain Forest is a popular place to visit in summer and the parking lot can fill completely any day of the week.
 It is exceptionally busy on summer weekends and holidays.
 When the parking areas fill, vehicles are stopped at the entrance station because there is no parking available.
 Vehicles are let in as other vehicles exit.
 Wait times can be long (1-2 hours) during busy periods.
 Peak summer visitation time is from 10am - 5pm.
-To avoid the crowds, try to arrive before 10am or visit after 5pm and after 6 pm during holidays.
+To avoid the crowds, try to arrive before 10am or visit after 5pm.
 June, July and August are the three busiest months for visitation.

 Check our Visiting in Summer page for more information on planning your trip.

 Quinault Rain Forest

 North Shore Road is open including the July Creek Picnic Area.

 The Quinault Ranger Station on North Shore Road is closed for the season.
 The Ranger Station is staffed intermittently Memorial Day weekend through September 30, see info on area bulletin boards.

 North Fork Road and North Fork Campground (primitive) are open.
 North Fork Road is a narrow, winding, gravel road and not recommended for RVs or trailers.